Miami Palmetto Senior High School: History

-School trends
+School Trends

 Academics

-The diverse curriculum offers a choice of twenty-eight AP courses, and students have the highest pass rate for AP exams in the county.
+The curriculum offers a choice of twenty-eight AP courses, and students have the highest pass rate for AP exams in the county.
 The school's pass rate for AP Chemistry for the 2015 exam was the highest in the State of Florida.
 Over 50% of students take at least one AP class, and over 50% have a GPA higher than 4.0.
 Graduates are admitted to a wide variety of the nation's top colleges and universities.
 Miami Palmetto students score higher on other state and national assessments than other standard (non-magnet) public schools in Miami-Dade County.
 In addition, as a neighborhood (non-magnet) school, Miami Palmetto serves all student populations.
 The school's Special Olympics athletes win at state level competitions every year.
 According to Newsweek's 2001 List of the 1,000 Top U.S. Schools, Miami Palmetto is ranked at 251 in the nation (23rd in the state of Florida).
 According to the 2007 list, the school is ranked at 72 in the nation.
 This ranking is based on self-reported statistics, including: